greenelab/generic-expression-patterns/README.md

 * To develop a method that can automatically identify generic genes and pathways

 **Results:**
-* We found a set of general generic genes (i.e. genes found to be generic in both recount2 and crow et. al., which contain a mix of experiments)
+Our method ranking was consistent with previously published ranking.
+These generic genes appear to act as gene hubs, which are associated with many biological processes.

+**Conclusions:**
-* We developed a method to automatically identify generic genes in different contexts using public datasets without having to curate.
+We developed a method to automatically identify generic genes and pathways using public data without the need for curation.
+The generic signals identified from this method can be used to interpret study results and direct follow-up experiments.

 ## Directory Structure
 | Folder/file | Description |